ClimbsRocks/data-formatter/README.md

 # data-formatter
-> take in a .csv file and format it to be ready for machine learning in scikit-learn, or a neural network like brain.js
+> Takes in a .csv file and formats it to be ready for machine learning using scikit-learn, or a neural network like brain.js or pyLearn2

 This library is designed to work with ppComplete, but is so broadly useful that I wanted to make it easily available.